What are the most important things to know about ritonavir?

 Taking ritonavir with certain other medicines may cause serious, life-threatening side effects.
 Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 While taking ritonavir, it is important to keep all of your appointments with your health care provider.

 What is ritonavir?

-Ritonavir (brand name: Norvir) is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children older than 1 month.
+Ritonavir (brand name: Norvir) is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children.
 Ritonavir is always used in combination with other HIV medicines.